15 Incredible Festivals in Oaxaca to Experience in 2023

 The Carnaval parade in Oaxaca City is held on Saturday before Lent begins.
 Actually, there is also a second parade on the Saturday following but I found the first parade to be more energetic.

-After Carnaval, Oaxaca City is dusted a light purple, the color of Lent.
+After Carnaval, Oaxaca City is dusted a light purple for Lent.

-In Xochimilco, one of the oldest neighborhoods in Oaxaca, purple and white papel picado flutter above the streets.
+In Xochimilco and Jalatlaco, two of the oldest neighborhoods in Oaxaca, purple and white papel picado flutter above the streets.
 And doorways throughout the city are framed with woven palm leaf decorations that are sold in the markets of Oaxaca.

 There are parades and other events throughout the week during Semana Santa in Oaxaca.
 It begins on Palm Sunday with the blessing of palms and a procession from the Cathedral of Oaxaca.